Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-query/src/samples/java/README.md

 This sample shows how to parition a large query into smaller queries using the `LogsBatchQuery` class.
 The sample provides examples for row-based partitioning and byte-size partitioning.
 The partitioning is based on the timestamp "TimeGenerated".

-This sample is suitable for simple data retrieval queries that utilize a subset of KQL known as "Reduced KQL".
-It contains the following
+This sample is suitable for simple data retrieval queries that utilize a subset of KQL operators.
+The subset of KQL operators supported are can be found [here][kql_language_subset].
-operators:
-- where
-- extend
-- project
-- project-away
-- project-keep
-- project-rename
-- project-reorder
-- parse
-- parse-where

-You can use all functions and binary operators within these operators.

 ## Next steps